 Scholars with an interest in doing research in the field of Arthurian comics -- or anyone else interested in reading or collecting these comics -- face significant challenges.
 Most comics material (especially in the United States) has been published as disposable entertainment, on cheap newsprint, in periodical formats.
-Much older material is available only through the comics specialty market; those interested may wish to start with their local comic-book store (try "Comic Books" or "Books - Used & Rare" in the Yellow Pages, or call 1-888-COMIC-BOOK).
-The Internet offers old-comics-hunters a number of options as well; some of these are noted in the "Online Resources" section.
+Much older material is available only through the comics specialty market; those interested may wish to start with their local comic-book store.
+The Internet offers old comics hunters a number of options as well; some of these are noted in the "Online Resources" section.

-Recent years have seen more new comics material published in a more durable paperback or hardcover "graphic novel" format, and many more comics stories originally published as periodicals are being collected into trade paperback or hardcover collections.
+Recent decades have seen more new comics material published in a more durable paperback or hardcover "graphic novel" format, and many more comics stories originally published as periodicals are being collected into trade paperback or hardcover collections.
 In the annotations of the comics discussed on these pages I have attempted to note the existence of reprint editions, which are likely to be more easily located (and more economically purchased) than the originals.
 A number of graphic novels and reprint collections (especially from the major publishers) are available through more general bookstores, while others will still need to be hunted for through the comics specialty market; again, there are many options online as well as through brick-and-mortar outlets.
+Digital editions are also becoming more widely available, espeially of more recent comics.

 In addition to the comics themselves, the following printed materials have served as sources for the comics information on this site: